-- Animals exhibited in this class must be an additional animal to what will be exhibited in the live lamb show. - Each exhibitor will be allowed one entry, wether or ewe. - All carcass lambs are to be delivered by the exhibitors to Sorg's Farm Packing Inc., Darien on July 15 from 5-6 p.m.
-Please specify carcass lamb breed at Sorg's when animal is - The carcass evaluation program will be held on Thursday, July 19, at 6 p.m. at Sorg's Farm Packing, Darien. - Each exhibitor must purchase their own lamb or sell it to an interested buyer. - Lambs must weigh 100 160 lbs. regardless of breed.
+- 1. Animals exhibited in this class must be an additional animal to what will be exhibited in the live lamb show.
+Carcass lambs must be identified through the livestock identification program to be eligible for exhibit at the Fair. - 2.
+Each exhibitor will be allowed one entry, wether or ewe. - 3.
+Viewing of carcasses and Educational Program: Exhibitors entered in the contest will be notified of the drop off date and time and the program date and time. - 4.
+Each exhibitor must purchase their own lamb or sell it to an interested buyer. - 5.
+Lambs must weigh 100 160 lbs. regardless of breed.
 Lambs falling to meet the weight requirement will be disqualified. - Lambs will be graded by the judge and must grade U.S. Choice or better by Federal Grade Standards.
-Animals not meeting the grade requirements will be disqualified. - The Grand Champion and Reserve Grand Champion animals will be sold in the Meat Animal Sale on Friday.
+Animals not meeting the grade requirements will be disqualified. - 7.
+The Grand Champion and Reserve Grand Champion animals will be sold in the Meat Animal Sale on Friday.